-- If you are a smoker, do not smoke on the day of the test because nicotine can interfere with your heart rate.
+- Don’t smoke on the day of the test because nicotine can interfere with your heart rate.

-- Do not drink coffee or take any medications that contain caffeine without consulting your doctor.
+- Don’t drink coffee or take any medications that contain caffeine without checking with your doctor.

 - If you take medications, ask your doctor whether you should take them on the day of the test.
-Certain heart medications (such as beta-blockers, isosorbide dinitrate, isosorbide mononitrate, and nitroglycerin) should not be taken before the test.
+You shouldn’t take certain heart medications, such as beta-blockers, isosorbide-dinitrate, isosorbide-mononitrate (Isordil Titradose), and nitroglycerin, before the test.
 Let your doctor know if you take medication to control diabetes as well.

 - Wear comfortable, loose-fitting clothes.
-Since you will be required to exercise, make sure to wear good walking or running shoes.
+Because you will exercise, make sure to wear good walking or running shoes.

-After the resting echocardiogram, you will exercise on a treadmill or stationary bicycle.
-Depending on your physical condition, the clinician may ask you to increase the intensity of your exercise.
-How long you will need to exercise varies from person to person, but usually between six and 10 minutes.
+After the resting echocardiogram, your doctor next has you exercise on a treadmill or stationary bicycle.
+Depending on your physical condition, your doctor may ask you to increase the intensity of your exercise.

-As soon as the clinician tells you to stop exercising, he or she will perform another ultrasound.
+As soon as your doctor tells you to stop exercising, they perform another ultrasound.
 This is to take more images of your heart working under stress.
-You will then have a cool-down period when you can walk around slowly so that your heart rate can return to normal.
-The clinician will monitor your ECG, heart rate, and blood pressure until the levels return to normal.
+You then have time to cool down.
+You can walk around slowly so that your heart rate can return to normal.
+Your doctor monitors your ECG, heart rate, and blood pressure until the levels return to normal.

-Abnormal test results may mean that your heart is not pumping blood effectively because there is a blockage in your blood vessels, or that your heart has been damaged by a heart attack.
+Abnormal test results may mean that your heart isn’t pumping blood effectively because there’s a blockage in your blood vessels.
+Another reason could be that a heart attack damaged your heart.

 Diagnosing coronary artery disease and assessing your risk for heart attacks early on can help prevent future complications.
 This test can also help determine if your current cardiac rehabilitation plan is working for you.